memoria-io/archived-reactive/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.memoria/jutils/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/io.memoria/jutils/)

 # jutils
-`jutils` is a functional reactive utility library, an opinionated and pragmatic learning effort.
+`jutils` is a reactive functional utilities' library, an opinionated and pragmatic learning effort.
-It was created because I found much reused code after combining multiple libraries.
+It was created because I found much reused code after combining multiple libraries;

 One example is the combination of [Project Reactor](https://projectreactor.io/) along with [VAVR](https://vavr.io), it became clear that there was a need for functional utility methods like the ones in